Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 Oh my gosh, this dude.

-And yes, exactly.
+You know, and yes, exactly.

-You know, which doesn't seem necessarily associated with, you know, just some guy who's, you know, got a fetish for you know underage massages.
+You know, which doesn't seem necessarily associated with, you know, just some guy who's, you know, got a fetish for, you know, underage massages.

-Like this is like this guy was a globalist, right?
+Like this is like, this guy was a globalist, right?

-Yeah, he he was uh working closely.
+Yeah, he, he was working closely.

 There was a whole project at MIT.

-And I remember hearing that report, but I'd never heard of him or knew anything about this.
+And I remember hearing that report, but I'd never heard of him or knew anything about this, but I had been familiar with earlier cases that were the exact same type of thing.

-So, you know, from my separate research of the history of espionage and intelligence operations, I had, you know, covered this many, many times.
+So from my separate research of the history of espionage and intelligence operations, I had, you know, covered this many, many times.

-I've seen this in many, many books.
+I'd seen this in many, many books.

 So, you know, for me, it was kind of like, on the one hand, it was surprising, but it wasn't because I knew about it.

-But then to see it exposed and coming out at such a big scale with, with our boy, Jeff Stein, McEffrey, I always say his name all mixed up to kind of trick the algorithm.
+But then to see it exposed and coming out at such a big scale with our boy Jeff Stein, McGeffrey.

-You know, from a movie analysis standpoint, because I, you know, when I did my eyes wide shut analysis, which is a big chapter in the first book that came out in 2016.
+Anyway, but yeah, I've written about this kind of stuff as well from a movie analysis standpoint because when I did my Eyes Wide Shut analysis, which is a big chapter in the first book, that came out in 2016.

 So what incentive would the intelligence community, particularly the CIA, have in empowering a globalist institution?